International Student Employment

 If approved by USCIS, this authorization allows students to work off-campus for a maximum of 19.5 hours per week (part-time work) while school is in session, and a maximum of 40 hours per week (full-time work) while school is on vacation or break.

-Please contact the International Student Programs Office for more information.
+Please contact the Office of International Education for more information.

 Applying for a Social Security Number